COM4407

 • Describing the role of the nonverbal channel in the communication model.

-• Locating and collecting scholarly research, online resources and videos, on nonverbal behavior, and writing a professional summary.
+• Locating and collecting scholarly research, on-line resources and videos, on nonverbal behavior, and writing a professional summary.

 • Using critical thinking skills to analyze a business environment.